 Development concepts are being assessed: either as a sub-sea tie-back to a future Cambo development or as a sub-sea tie-back to Schiehallion.

 The geological setting of the P.1830 licence is on the Corona Ridge structural feature.
 The reservoir targets are the same as in Rosebank and Cambo with the main targets being the Tertiary Colsay sands and the deeper Upper Jurassic sands.
 The Blackrock prospect is the principal prospect in the licence.
-Seismic reprocessing is ongoing over the entire licence, the results of which will be used in final prospect definition.
+Seismic interpretation is ongoing over the entire licence, the results of which will be used in final prospect definition.
 An exploration well is being planned for 2019 which could add substantial resources to the planned area development.